 - 5, default: Thermostat waits 5 minutes before turning the system back on after it was last run.
 This internal delay prevents the appliance from turning on too quickly after shutting down.
 The 5 minute setting is fine for most applications. - 2: Same operation as above but reduced to 2 minutes between state changes.

-NOTE: There is no delay available when the thermostat is manually turned up and down.
+NOTE: This delay does not happen when the thermostat is manually turned up and down.

 ITEM #08 (TEMPERATURE DIFFERENTIAL):